hyquoccuong/yii1-coordinates-picker/README.md

             'longitudeAttribute' => 'longitude', //latitude field to pass value from picker
             //optional settings
-            'zoomLevel' => 12, //default zoom level on map 'defaultLatitude' => 21.0227, //default latitude, should load form model if in update form 'defaultLongitude' => 105.852, //default longitude, should load form model if in update form ));
+            'zoomLevel' => 12, //default zoom level on map 'defaultLatitude' => 21.0227, //default latitude, should load from model if in update form 'defaultLongitude' => 105.852, //default longitude, should load from model if in update form ));
     ...
 ```